 - STEP 1: The Coach adds Goals to the platform, based on the young person's situation.
 Use this visual as a guide. - STEP 2: Step(s) are checked off as they are completed, whether by the Coach, Specialist, or the young person.

-Some steps are Required; other steps are Potential Steps, or examples of common/potential actions that can be taken to achieve that goal, and may depend on the young person's situation.
-A new step can always be created, and a note can always be added next to each step, if more information is needed. - STEP3: Repeat Step 2 until Goal is "Completed" or "Not Completed" or changes.
-The Coach should close out the Goal on the Online Platform.
+Some steps are Required; other steps are Potential Steps, or examples of common/potential actions that can be taken to achieve that goal and may depend on the young person's situation.
+A new step can always be created, and a note can always be added next to each step, if more information is needed. - STEP3: Repeat Step 2 until Goal is "Completed" or "Not Completed" and close out the Goal on the Online Platform.
 If a Goal changes, it would be marked as "Did Not Complete" and the reason selected.
-We track goals/a young person's journey without judgment there is no penalty to not completing a goal!